HussainAther/NotAnotherCartProject/README.md

 ### Step 3: Create the Driver Code

-Create a new file index.ts.
+Create a new file `index.ts`.

-Add the following code to index.ts:
+Add the following code to `index.ts`:

 ```
 import { createUser, createItem, addToCart, removeFromCart, removeQuantityFromCart, cartTotal, printCart } from './types';